 In Asia he’s trekked coast to coast across Borneo, climbed to over 21,000 ft in the Himalaya and travelled the ancient Silk Road from China to Pakistan.
 He’s visited (some many times) Nepal, India, Pakistan, Sri Lanka, Bangladesh, the Maldives, China, Vietnam, Cambodia, Myanmar, Thailand, Malaysia, Singapore and Indonesia.
 He’s the author of the Footprint Travel Guide to Nepal, published in 2017 and regularly visits the Himalayas.
 He even went on Honeymoon to Tibet!
 In 2018 he trekked in the National Parks of Sumatra in search of orangutans.

 Most of his recent trips to Africa have been focused on the work of the Real World Conservation Trust.
 In 2019 he visited Garamba National Park in the DRC and the Giraffe Conservation Foundation in Uganda.
 Rob has climbed Mt.
 Kenya and trekked in both the Simiens and the Drakensberg.
 He’s travelled widely in Africa with many visits to Kenya, Tanzania, Ethiopia, South Africa, Botswana, Zimbabwe, Lesotho and Swaziland.
 He’s been charged by a black rhino in Swaziland and chased out of a bar in South Africa by a warthog.

 In his work for the Trust he does a fair amount of public speaking; at wildlife groups, schools and clubs.
 He has spoken at the Royal Geographical Society in London on several occasions and in November 2018 was the keynote speaker at the Explorers Club in New York on Conservation.

 He is a Fellow of the Royal Geographical Society in London and a Member of the Explorers Club in New York.

 Sara White, Trustee

-She is inspired by her personal wildlife encounters – highlights include kayaking with blue whales in Baja (while pregnant with twins), snorkelling with whale sharks on Australia’s west coast, honeymooning in the depths of the Amazon, coming face-to-face with Waved Albatross in the Galapagos, searching endlessly for wild dogs in various remote corners of Africa, trekking to see endangered mountain gorillas in the forests of Uganda and a poignant meeting with Sudan, the last male northern white rhino in the world.
+Personal highlights include kayaking with blue whales in Baja (while pregnant with twins), snorkelling with whale sharks and manta rays on Australia’s west coast, honeymooning in the depths of the Amazon, coming face-to-face with Waved Albatross in the Galapagos, searching endlessly for wild dogs in various remote corners of Africa, trekking to see endangered mountain gorillas in the forests of Uganda and a poignant meeting in Kenya in 2016 with Sudan, the last male northern white rhino in the world.